varya/bem-articles-tmp/start-from-project-stub.en.md

     $ bem create -l desktop.blocks/ -T css -b layout

-Running this command will create `desktop.blocks/layout/layout.css`, and inside you'll find a CSS selector that matches the `layout` block.
+Running this command will create `desktop.blocks/layout/layout.css`, and inside you will find a CSS selector that matches the `layout` block.
 It's now your part to fill up the selector with CSS properties.<br/>
 You can just copy and paste from Gist: https://gist.github.com/4175598